Below is me talking about my research interests, in a 2 minute video produced by the College of Arts and Law at the University of Birmingham.

 2020-2021: Agency, Justice and Social Identity in Youth Mental Health

-This a collaborative Research Project led by Rose McCabe at City University, involving young people and academics working in Philosophy, Ethics and Neuroscience.
+This a collaborative Research Project led by Rose McCabe at City University, involving young people and academics working in Philosophy, Psychology, Psychiatry, Ethics and Neuroscience.
 We posit that agency is a vital component of adolescent mental health, and are seeking to explore how it can be fostered in social interactions in youth mental health care.

 The study has been awarded a £100k MRC/AHRC/ESRC Engagement Award.
 These Engagement Awards are for up to 12 months aimed at building and strengthening a cross-disciplinary community in the research area of Adolescence, Mental Health and the Developing Mind.